anca-rik-wedding/anca-rik-wedding.github.io/trip.md

 </figure>

 ## Visit Transylvania
-### Anca & Rik: 18 July 2020 ❤️ Bistrița, Romania
+### Anca & Rik: 30 July 2022 ❤️ Bistrița, Romania

-After the wedding, we would like to organize a **week-long trip around Transylvania** together with all of our friends.
-The trip will take place on **July 20 - 26**.
+If you'd like to extend your stay in Transylvania, we can help you plan a longer trip.

 Some nice places to see in the area: